 We first estimate standard Mincer wage equations at the mean and at various quantiles using pooled years data for each country.
-Explanatory variables comprise standard human capital information (age, age squared, education) and other individual/household characteristics reported in table 2 (race, number of children, marital status, region).
-Ideally we would like to compare workers on a like-for-like basis within a certain economic sector.
+Explanatory variables comprise standard human capital information (age, age squared, education) and other individual/household characteristics as reported in table 2 (race, number of children, marital status, region).
+Ideally we would like to compare formal and informal sector workers on a like-for-like basis within a certain industry.
 Because this would reduce sample size too much, we conduct estimations on the whole selection of workers and simply add broad industry dummies to control for the possible structural differences between formal and informal sectors.

 Next, we rely on panel data to identify (time-invariant) unobserved heterogeneity.
 We first estimate a fixed effects model on (unbalanced) panel data for each country and compare the result to standard OLS.
-Denote I the informal sector dummy, x{it} a set of controls, α_i the time-invariant heterogeneity (the individual fixed effect) and ε{it} an i.i.d. normally distributed stochastic term accounting for possible measurement error.
+Denote I the informal sector dummy, $x{it}$ a set of controls, $\alpha_i$ the time-invariant heterogeneity (the individual fixed effect) and $\varepsilon{it}$ an i.i.d. normally distributed stochastic term accounting for possible measurement error.
 The model is simply written:

-$$y{it} = \alpha_i + \gamma_t + x{it}\beta + I{it}\delta + \varepsilon{it}$$ where $E\left[\varepsilon{it} | \alpha_i, x{it}, I{it}\right] = 0$ for all individuals i and periods t.
+$$y{it} = \alpha_i + \gamma_t + x{it}\beta + I{it}\delta + \varepsilon{it}$$ where $E\left[\varepsilon{it} \mid \alpha_i, x{it}, I{it}\right] = 0$ for all individuals i and periods t.
 The fixed effects (FE) estimator is consistent even if unobserved characteristics are correlated with both selection and wages, as long as those characteristics are constant over time.
-It will be biased only if sectoral selection is correlated with the wage variation between periods, for instance if workers move across sectors as a response to anticipated changes in relative wages.
 The estimated coefficient $\hat{\delta}$ is interpreted as a measure of the informal sector wage penalty.
 Using the 'stayers' as the reference group, this wage penalty is derived from the groups of people moving in or out of the informal sector.
 The intuition for the identification of the wage gap is best illustrated with a simple two-period example.
 Assume that, with a strictly positive probability, some individuals move from the informal sector to the formal sector and others move in the opposite direction between period 1 and period 2.
 Asymptotically, we can observe: